 ($138,500 for graduate students)

 Note: The graduate borrowing limit includes combined undergraduate and graduate school loans.

 Students who need to borrow beyond what is offered by the subsidized and unsubsidized loans can also borrow PLUS loans.
 PLUS loans are issued by the federal government and carry many similar perks to the other federal loans, such as income-driven repayment plans.
 However, PLUS loans typically have higher interest rates and loan origination fees, thus making them more expensive to borrow.
 All PLUS loan borrowers must also pass a minimal credit check where the government will look to verify that the borrower does not have an Adverse Credit History.

-Understanding Estimated Cost of Attendance
+Understanding the Estimated Cost of Attendance

 Each year colleges generate a figured called the Estimated Cost of Attendance.
 Most students will find this figure rather generous in that it overstates how much it will actually cost to attend school.
-Students with families or defendants may find that the Estimated Cost of Attendance understates their true cost of attending school.
+Students with families or dependants may find that the Estimated Cost of Attendance understates their true cost of attending school.

 For students attending at least half-time, the Estimated Cost of Attendance includes the following:

 - tuition and fees;